zylisp/zygomatic/README.md

 ```

-### Features in Zylisp 5.1.1
+### Features in ZYLISP 5.1.1

 Not your average parentheses...

  * [x] package mechanism that supports modularity and isolation of scripts/packages/libraries from each other.
-[See tests/package.zy for examples.](https://github.com/glycerine/Zylisp/blob/master/tests/package.zy)
+[See tests/package.zy for examples.](https://github.com/glycerine/zylisp/blob/master/tests/package.zy)
  * [x] NaN handing that matches typical expectations/Go's answers.
  * [x] struct defintion and type checking.
-[See `tests/declare.zy` for examples.](https://github.com/glycerine/Zylisp/blob/master/tests/declare.zy)
+[See `tests/declare.zy` for examples.](https://github.com/glycerine/zylisp/blob/master/tests/declare.zy)
  * [x] Readable nested method calls: `(a.b.c.Fly)` calls method `Fly` on object `c` that lives within objects `a` and `b`.
  * [x] Use `zylisp` to configure trees of Go structs, and then run methods on them at natively-compiled speed (since you are calling into Go code).
  * [x] sandbox-able environment; try `zylisp -sandbox` and see the NewGlispSandbox() function.